-If many report sections in the same report require the same filter and value, you might find it easier to use a Global Value instead.
+If many report sections in the same report require the same filter and value, you might find it easiest to add a Global Value.

 Creating a Global Value

-- Determine the type of Global Value.
+3. Determine the type of Global Value.
 This is dependent on what field type you're filtering on.
-For example if you're trying to view case notes entered within a certain time frame, using a date Global Value would work best.
+For example, if you're trying to view case notes entered within a certain time frame, using a date Global Value would work best.

 Applying Global Values to Filters